blackbox2008/usbabynames1880-2021/README.md

 • Determine the relative rank of a name
 • Determine the most popular names in each year or the names whose popularity has advanced or declined the most
+• Track the changing trends in letters of the names(Initial, Central, Final letters) (First letter changing trends are analyzed in this project)

 **How the analysis is fulfilled?